stefanjudis/cushion-cli/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).

 ## Release History
+- 0.5.1 - only Readme update for new features to have complete docu in npm

 - 0.5.0 - new initialization handling of cli tool (setup of connection without prompt dialog)

 - 0.4.5 - error handling using domains, better output for listAdmins command, bugfix database command